 UJEB’S student-run leadership development and social youth group, BBYO, empowers secondary students to develop their hadracha skills and connects Jewish teens across the Melbourne community in both Jewish and non-Jewish schools.
 BBYO is part of an international movement spanning 60 countries with over 5000 active Jewish teenage leaders.
 International opportunities are available with BBYO to attend the annual International Convention in the USA.

-This program will also be available in 2024 for those graduating Year 12 in 2023, although the eligibility criteria will differ.
 Register your interest now and we will keep you up to date with information regarding this program.

 ZFA's Israel Program offerings are pretty incredible, ranging from Masa's long-term immersive programs to Birthright's 10-day trip.